 Parent Direct PLUS Loans are federal unsubsidized loans funded through the government and given to parents of dependent students to pay for college.
 Parents cannot use them to fund graduate school.
 The interest is charged to this loan while the student is in school.
 Although the Parent PLUS loan will always be charged interest, you can defer payment while the student is enrolled at least half-time in a qualified program.

-The responsibility to repay the Parent Direct PLUS loan is the parent of the student.
-It is the parents’ loan, not the students’.
+The Parent Direct PLUS loan repayment responsibility is the parent, not the student.
+It is legally the parents’ loan, not the students’.
 Many parents may take this loan out with the intention of the student repaying this loan.
 Please always keep sight of the Parent PLUS loans are the parent’s legal responsibility.

 Direct Graduate Plus and Direct Graduate Stafford